Second microlocalization and Fredholm theory for the three-body problem: The conormal three-cone operators

-so in particular $A$ has a distributional Schwartz kernel.
-Unlike the scattering or the three-body algebra, the three-cone algebra is global in nature, and so quantization alone will not be sufficient to capture it's properties, i.e., we also have to consider off-diagonal behaviors.
-Thus, our construction will be done locally everywhere, which will then be patched together in the end, as per the standard procedure.
-We remark that another way to do this is through a double space construction, which has the advantage that it's automatically invariant.
-However, following Vasy \cite{AndrasBook}, we will nonetheless choose to present the aforementioned local construction, which has the advantage that it can be more easily converted to the second microlocalization setting later.
-We will work from the perspective of kernels.
-Therefore, the standard idea is through partitions of unity.
-In fact, it will be enough if we just consider a sum
+As in the constructions of the conormal b- and cone operators, the three-cone operators are also global in nature.
+Thus, quantization alone will not be sufficient in capturing the properties of three-cone operators.
+Our construction will therefore be done locally everywhere (even though we are essentially working on $\mathbb{R}^{n}$) in such a way that the local pieces can be patched together in the end.

+We also remark that another way to construct the three-cone operators is through a double space construction, which has the advantage that the resulting construction is automatically invariant.
+However, following Vasy's second microlocalization for the scattering calculus \cite{AndrasBook}, we will nevertheless choose to present the aforementioned local construction.
+In particular, this local construction will have the advantage that it can be more easily converted to the second microlocalized settings when variable orders, even at $\dff$ or $\cf$, are present.
+We will work from the perspective of Schwartz kernels.
+The standard idea is to consider partitions of unity.
+In fact, it will be enough if we just choose a sum